graphhopper/directions-api/route-optimization.md

 In the vehicle type you can specify four important features of your vehicles: profile, capacity, speed factor and service time factor.
 The profile indicates whether your vehicle is actually a person moving by `foot`, whether it is a `car`, a `motorcycle`, a `bike`, a `mtb`, a `racingbike`, a `small_truck`, a `bus` or a `truck`.
 See [here](./supported-vehicle-profiles.md) for the details about the vehicle profiles.
+Note that currently you are allowed to specify an arbitrary number of vehicle types, however, you are only allowed to specify two different profiles for the entire set of types, e.g. `bike` and `foot`.

 The capacity indicates how much freight can be loaded into the vehicle.
 You can specify multiple capacity dimensions as shown below.
  With the speed factor you can make your vehicles slower or even faster.
 The default value here is 1.0 which is in line with the travel